Home

 </sun-web-app>

-7. Redeploy application.
+7. Redeploy the application.

 8. Get user name in your Java code.
-In your code you will be able to access logged in user using request.isUserInRole method:
+In your code, you will be able to access logged in user using request.isUserInRole method:

 public List<HierarchyItemImpl> getChildren() throws ServerException {